knative/docs/blog/docs/articles/consuming_s3_data_with_knative.md

 ## Installation

-The [Installation](https://camel.apache.org/camel-k/next/installation/installation.html) from Apache Camel K offers a few choices, such as CLI, Kustomize, OLM or Helm.
-Example of Helm installation:
+The [Installation](https://camel.apache.org/camel-k/next/installation/installation.html){:target="_blank"} from Apache Camel K offers a few choices, such as CLI, Kustomize, OLM or Helm.
+For example, the Helm installation is:

 ```
 $ helm repo add camel-k https://apache.github.io/camel-k/charts/